 Start by creating a simple Combo Field whose value will determine the dropdown options available in a separate Complex Combo Field.

-It’s important to understand the difference between a Combo Field and a Complex Combo Field.
-A Combo Field is a dropdown Field which always displays the same options in its dropdown list.
-On the other hand, a Complex Combo Field is also a dropdown Field, but the options in its dropdown list change, conditionally.
-In this tutorial, we’ll be creating both types of Fields.
+Understanding the difference between a Combo Field and a Complex Combo Field is essential.
+A Combo Field is a dropdown Field that always displays the same options in its list.
+On the other hand, a Complex Combo Field is also a dropdown Field, but the options in its list change conditionally.
+In this tutorial, we’ll create both types of Fields.
 Our department Field will be a Combo Field, while our manager Field will be a Complex Combo Field.

-In this example, we’ll create a department Field and hardcode three values that will be available in its dropdown list: Sales, Legal, HR.
-As seen in the screenshot below, each value should be separated with a comma.
+In this example, we’ll create a department Field and hardcode three values that will be available in its dropdown list: Sales, Legal, and HR.
+The screenshot below shows that each value should be separated by a comma.

 To include a comma in your combo item, put a backslash in front of it.

-E.g., To have an item that reads "Houston, TX", enter: Houston\, TX
+For example: To have an item that reads "Houston, TX," enter: Houston\, TX

 Combo items cannot include a colon (:) or backslash (\).